Chuquisaca Department: Human Ecological Impacts

 With a human population of 631,000 people humans are a part of the ecology of Chuquisaca.
 The grazing of cattle and introduction of invasive feral citrus trees has affected the native plant populations in the department.
 Native forests and ecosystems have contracted as land has been converted to pasture and erosion is widespread as a result of human agricultural activities on steep slopes.

 Government

+Executive offices

 The chief executive office of Bolivia departments (since May 2010) is the governor; until then, the office was called the prefect, and until 2006 the prefect was appointed by the president of Bolivia.
-The current governor, Esteban Urquizu Cuéllar of the Movement for Socialism – Political Instrument for the Sovereignty of the Peoples was elected on 4 April 2010.
+The current governor, Damián Condori Herrera, member of the CST, was elected on 7 March 2021.

 Legislative Assembly

 Under the 2009 Constitution, each Bolivian department has an elected Departmental Legislative Assembly.
 The first elections were held 4 April 2010.
-The majority party in the twenty-one member assembly is the Movement towards Socialism (MAS-IPSP) with 15 seats.
-Four seats are held by We Are All Chuquisaca.
+The majority party in the twenty-one member assembly after the first election was held by the Movement towards Socialism (MAS-IPSP) with 15 seats.
+Four seats were held by We Are All Chuquisaca.
 Two seats were selected by the Guaraní people through usos y costumbres.

+The last elections to the Departmental Legislative Assembly took place on 1 March 2021 for seats reserved for the Guaraní people and 7 March for the regular seats.
+The current executive committee, elected on 28 April 2022, consists of Santos Ricardo Carnicel Serrano as president, Evert Cruz Quiroga as first vice-president, Janeth Rocio Blanco Martínez as second vice-president, Juan Cuellar as first secretary and Anastacio Flores Pinto as second secretary.